-Reducing Humidity in the House.
 Living in a damp house is counterproductive.
 Dust mites thrive in humidity and damp houses increase the risk for mold.
-Humidity levels should not exceed 30 - 50%:
+Humidity levels should not exceed 30 to 50 percent:

 - Fix all leaky faucets and pipes, and eliminate collections of water around the outside of the house.

-- Dehumidify basements, but empty humidifiers and clean them daily with a vinegar solution.
+- Dehumidify basements, but empty dehumidifiers and clean them daily with a vinegar solution.